HSSC/ruby-style-guide/README.md

     good - leading `.` (Option A) and trailing `.` (Option B).
 <sup>[[link](#consistent-multi-line-chains)]</sup>

-  * **(Option A)** When continuing a chained method invocation on another line keep the `.` on the second line.

-    ```Ruby
-    # bad - need to consult first line to understand second line
-    one.two.three.
-      four

-    # good - it's immediately clear what's going on the second line
-    one.two.three
-      .four
-    ```

   * **(Option B)** When continuing a chained method invocation on another line, include the `.` on the first line to indicate that the expression continues.